janikvonrotz/janikvonrotz.ch/content/post/2019-10-11-dark-mode-support.md

  - /images/dark-mode.png
 ---

 Every website has to support dark mode now.
 Probably because of the new iPhone launch or so.
-Nonetheless, I added a bunch of CSS to theme as well.
+Nonetheless, I added a bunch of CSS to this theme as well.
 <!--more-->

 ```css